ligato/docs/docs/plugins/vpp-plugins.md

 ```
 /vnf-agent/vpp1/config/vpp/v2/interfaces/<name>
 ```

 See the [keys concepts][concept-keys] and the [keys reference][key-reference] to learn more about the interface keys.

 The interface's logical name is for use by the VPP agent.
 It serves as a reference for other models (e.g. bridge domains).
 VPP works with indexes, which are generated when the new interface instance is created.

-The index is a unique integer for identification and future VPP internal references.
+The index is a unique integer for identification and VPP internal references.
 In order to parse the name and index, the VPP agent uses a corresponding tag in the VPP binary API.
 This "name-to-index" mapping entry enables the VPP agent to locate the interface name and and the corresponding index.

 ### Unnumbered Interfaces

-An interface can be assigned with IPv4 or IPv6 addresses or some combination thereof.
-A VPP interface can also be set as unnumbered.
-In this scenario, the VPP interface "borrows" the IP address of another interface, which is called the target interface.
+An interface can be assigned with an IPv4 address, an IPv6 address, or both.
+A VPP interface can be set as unnumbered.
+In this scenario, the VPP interface "borrows" the IP address of from another interface, which is called the target interface.

 To set an interface as unnumbered, omit `ip_addresses` and set `interface_with_ip`.
 The target interface must exist.
 If the target interface does not exit, the unnumbered interface will be configured later when the required target interface appears.
 The target interface must be configured with at least one IP address.